kaizen-ai/kaizenflow/code_organization.md

 │                                     specific of any project ├── research                        - all general code / notebooks
 ├── rolling_model                   - TODO(gp): Merge into core / remove it
-└── vendors                         - code / notebooks specific of a vendor
+└── vendors                         - production-ready code / notebooks specific of a vendor
     ├── cme
     ├── etfs
     │   └── sample_data